leahwz/k-series-developer-docs/Technical Specifications/Loyalty/LOYALTYDOCDRAFT.md

 In the above example, if SKU123 is found in the basket we will apply the discount with the code 10PCT to a single line with that SKU.
 If it’s not found we will first add it and then apply the discount.

-If modifyItemIfFound is false then we will not attempt to modify an existing item but we will ALWAYS add a new one with the discount if specified.
+If `modifyItemIfFound` is `false` then we will not attempt to modify an existing item but we will **always** add a new one with the discount if specified.

 ### Matching of the basket and the consumer